fff-rs/juice/README.md

 ## Transformable Data Types

-These are the data types that `cuticula` is currently addressing.
+These are the data types that `greenglas` is currently addressing.
 For most of them are basic Modifiers and Transformers already specified.

 - **`Missing`**: `NULL` data